 📎 Merge Mode

-Controls how multiple P&IDs are organized in the output:
+Controls how multiple P&IDs are organized in the output.
+Three modes are available:

 |